What are types of small businesses?

 - Good to know: The limited variety is a much more complicated structure (administratively) than a general partnership.

-What is an LLC (limited liability corporation)?
+What is an LLC (limited liability company)?

 - Taxes and reporting: Business income or loss is passed-through to personal tax returns, and all members are allowed full participation in the business.